jmmendelson/cse15l-lab-reports/lab3.md

 ```

 What it's doing: makes the search case-insensitive.
 This means that it will match lines regardless of whether the characters in the search term are lowercase or uppercase.
-Why it's useful: This is particularly helpful when you're not sure of the case of the text you're searching for or when the case is inconsistent.
+Why it's useful: helpful when you're not sure of the case of the text you're searching for or when the case is inconsistent.

 -r: Example 1
 ```